-Quarters are AMAZING!
+Quarters are amazing!
 You can do so many activities with quarters.
-You can do laundry, you can play a game at an arcade with enough quarters.
+You can do laundry, you can play a game at an arcade with enough quarters (are those even a thing in today’s world?).
 You can purchase a cheap, hot cup of liquid motivation on your way to work with quarters.

 Once upon a time, you could make a phone call in a phone booth with a quarter.
 Packs of chewing gum used to be a quarter!

 I mean I could go on and on about how great quarters are!

 My favorite quarters, however, are those within a day, made up of minutes and seconds.
 In a single day, you have twenty-four hours, forty-eight half hours and ninety-six QUARTERS!
 Nintey-six!
 Now, you are probably thinking, “What is the big deal?”

 “Time does not play fair.
 It plays mind tricks.
 More often than not, it will rob you, trick you and leave you frustrated…if you let it.”

 Here it is, as creative beings, who have full-time commitments away from our crafts, finding the time to cultivate our craft seems like an impossible feat.
 It never fails that the excuse of “I don’t have enough time.” is used.

 I am guilty of that.

 Time is a formidable foe indeed.
 Time does not play fair.
 It plays mind tricks.
 More often than not, it will rob you, trick you and leave you frustrated…if you let it.

 Here are a few ways to make time for your craft during a busy work week when it seems that extra time is simply and understandably out of reach: